lamini-ai/lamini-examples/05_data_pipeline/README.md

 may require hundreds of GPUs to process quickly.
 So we recommend using this interface for any data processing with more than ~100 LLM calls.

-Pipeline also has automated retry to make sure transient failures do not break down the whole pipeline.
+Pipeline also has automated retry to make sure transient failures in calling Llama 3 inference RPCs do not break down the whole pipeline.

 # Building Lamini pipeline